 Hey, it's me.
 I'm the pharmacist.

-Collagen is a source of functional peptides (protein building-blocks).
+Collagen is a source of functional peptide amino acids (protein building blocks).
 Protein is important for our many physiological functions, and collagen has been shown to play an important and beneficial supplemental role.
 One key area of interest is hair growth.

-While the data is not quite definitive, there is reason to believe that collagen plays a pivotal role in promoting healthy and strong hair growth.
-Our bodies make collagen, and to do so also require vitamin C, which in addition to helping us make collagen is also crucial for maintaining the integrity of our skin, connective tissue, bones, blood vessel walls, and teeth.
+While the data isn’t definitive, there is reason to believe that collagen plays a pivotal role in promoting healthy and strong hair growth.
+Our bodies make collagen, and to do so also requires the antioxidant vitamin C, which in addition to helping us make collagen is also crucial for maintaining the integrity of our skin, connective tissue, bones, blood vessel walls, and teeth.

 Collagen is typically sourced from either marine (undersized fish, jellyfish, sharks, sponges) or animal sources (cattle, chicken, pigs).
 The difference is that marine sources may present a safer and more environmentally conscious source of collagen.